Stephanie Fowler – Artistic Director and Instructor, Owen Sound TheatreKids and Teen Performance Group (Panto Director, Saugeen Shores and Owen Sound)

 Jackie Rose Brown – Musical Theatre instructor Owen Sound (Panto Musical Director, Saugeen Shores and Owen Sound)

 Jackie-Rose Brown is a graduate of the triple-threat program at the Randolph Academy for the Performing Arts.
 Originally from Owen Sound, Jackie-Rose has worked in film, children’s theatre and musical theatre.
-Some recent credits include Mute: The Musical (Toronto Fringe), Life Boat (Small but Mighty Productions), Shevil: The Musical (Toronto Fringe), and The Princess and The Pea (Solar Stage).
-Jackie-Rose has recently moved back to her hometown to pursue a career as a vocal teacher.
+Some recent credits include A Midsummer Night’s Dream (Theatre Georgian Bay), Shevil: The Musical (Toronto Fringe), and The Princess and The Pea (Solar Stage).
+Jackie-Rose has moved back to her hometown to pursue a career as a vocal/theatre instructor.
+She is also a member of Theatre Georgian Bay.
+Currently Jackie-Rose is music directing Potter the Panto for Sandcastle Theatre, both Saugeen Shores and Owen Sound locations.
+She is loving her busy, ‘new’ life!

 Deanne Service – Dance Instructor Meaford (Panto Choreographer)